rcarino/rcarino.github.io/_posts/2014-01-30-hack_day_writeup.markdown

 a free lunch, courtesy of my app.

 All in all, I definitely felt an incredible builder's high after finishing scrumdiddlyumptious, and I'm hungry for more.
-You can check out the project at [http://www.shaboyrayz.com/scrumdiddlyumptious/app/#/find-restaurants](http://www.shaboyrayz.com/scrumdiddlyumptious/app/#/find-restaurants).
+You can check out the project [here](http://www.shaboyrayz.com/scrumdiddlyumptious/app/#/find-restaurants).
 Disclaimer: we have ceased to support it since the end of the demo, so YMMV.

 Shout out to my boy [Justin Dela Cruz](https://github.com/justindelacruz), my project partner for scrumdiddlyumptious.